maybeken/MTA-SA-CIT2-Chatbot-SDK/README.md

 ## Usage
 1. Install Node on your Windows PC along with MTA:SA and GTA:SA
 2. Run "run.bat" *\*duh\**
-3. See if the chat shows up after login
+3. See if the chat shows up in console after login
 4. Add your own scripts *(Connect to Cleverbot maybe?)*
 5. Profit!